2020–21 Basketball Champions League: Round and draw dates

-The schedule of the competition was be as follows.
+The schedule of the competition was as follows.
 On December 3, the Basketball Champions League Board has approved a change of format for the 2020-21 Play-Offs and Finals.

 Qualifying rounds

 Draw

 The 16 teams that entered in the first round were divided into four pots based firstly on the competition's club ranking and, for clubs that have not yet participated in the competition, on the country ranking.

 For the first qualification round (QR1), teams from Pot 3 were drawn against teams from Pot 2, and teams from Pot 4 faced teams from Pot 1.
 Clubs from Pot 1 and 2 were seeded, and played the second leg at home.
 Games were played on September 15–18.
 The eight winners then qualified for the second qualification round (QR2).

 For the second round (QR2), the winners of Pot 3 and Pot 2 faced the winners of Pot 4 and Pot 1.
 The winners from Pot 4 and Pot 1 were seeded, and played the second leg at home.
 Games were played on September 22–25.
 The four winners then qualified for the 2020–21 Basketball Champions League regular reason and joined the 28 directly qualified teams in the main draw.